 A few years ago, I set out on a quest to make a homemade king cake that would rival the ones we pay $20+ for at bakeries around town.
 (Though if cooking is not your jam and you simply want to buy a fabulous king cake, we have 10 unique New Orleans king cakes to suggest.)

 There’s no shortage of king cake recipes online — but if you’re used to real New Orleans style king cakes, most of those won’t fit the bill.
 I lost count along the way, but I tried no less than a dozen recipes, including ones purportedly from famous local bakeries.
 All of them came up short somehow.

 Sometimes they tasted pretty good, but the texture was off.
 I don’t want a dry, crumbly king cake like the kind you’d find at a big box grocery store.
 (No offense, big box grocery stores.)

 Sometimes the flavor was just not right — “glorified cinnamon roll” came to mind.
 And as any true NOLA king cake lover can tell you, king cake is NOT just a glorified cinnamon roll.
+(Although our kids rave about this kid-friendly, cinnamon roll king cake recipe.)
 There’s even something uniquely “king cakey” about the smell.
 I knew I had to find that.

 Many times, the outside of the king cake baked up into a golden brown shell, almost like the crust on a loaf of bread.
 Definitely not what I was looking for.
 I wanted a pillowy soft texture throughout the king cake, and I wanted it to STAY soft.